-Unit 12 □ Tourism Circuits-Short and Longer
+Unit 15 Tourism Circuits-Short and Longer

-- 12.1 Introduction
+- 15.1 Introduction

-- 12.2 Travel Agency and Tour Operators
+- 15.2 Travel Agency and Tour Operators

-- 12.3 Function of Travel Agency
+- 15.3 Function of Travel Agency

-- 12.4 Indian Hotel Industry
+- 15.4 Indian Hotel Industry

-- 12.5 Summary
+- 15.5 Summary

 A tourism circuit is defined as a route on which at least three major tourist destinations are located such that none of these are in the same town, city or village.
 At the same time they are not separated by a long distance.
-It should have well defined exit and entry points.
+It should have well-defined exit and entry points.
 A tourist also enters at the entry point of a circuit should get motivated to visit all the places identified on the circuit.

-The main objective circuit tourism is to increase the total number of visits at all the destinations, on the circuits on one hand, on the other to provide to the tourist the attractions of all the destinations located on the circuit.
-The introduction of tourism circuit's make tourism move popular.
+The main objective of circuit tourism is to increase the total number of visits at all the destinations, on the circuits on one hand, on the other to provide to the tourist the attractions of all the destinations located on the circuit.
+The introduction of tourism circuit's make tourism more popular.

-There are both short and long distance circuit.
-There 8 major circuits found in India.
+There are both short and long distance circuits.
+There are eight major circuits found in India.
 They are-

 - 1. The Golden Triangle Circuit which constitutes Delhi-Jaipur-Agra

 - 2. The Desert Circuit It includes Jodhpur-Bikaner-Jaisalmer

 - 3. The Himachal Circuit

 - 4. The Wildlife Circuit

 - 5. The Nilgiri Circuit

+NSOU • NEC-GR-04 -

 - 6. The Back Waters Circuit

-NSOU • GE - GR-21 51

-- 7. The Buddhist Tourist Circuit - 8.
-The Chota Char Dham Circuit
+- 7. The Buddhist Tourist Circuit

+- 8. The Chota Char Dham Circuit